 Who is liable for remediation costs?

-The Government has stated that private sector building owners and landlords are responsible for remediating unsafe cladding on buildings.
 As part of its efforts to apply pressure on building owners, the Government is supporting local authorities to take enforcement action against the owners of unsafe buildings.

 In November 2018, the Government amended the operating guidance on the Housing Health and Safety Rating System, to clarify that local authorities have powers to enforce against the owners of buildings with unsafe cladding under the Housing Act 2004.
 It has also provided funding for a Joint Inspection Team (JIT), hosted by the LGA, to help local authorities with taking enforcement action on unsafe buildings.
 While the JIT’s remit was initially limited to buildings with ACM cladding, it has seen been expanded to include non-ACM cladding, and also provides capacity-building training to local authorities.